nf-core/airrflow/docs/usage/bulk_tutorial.md

 ```

 > [!TIP]
-> Before setting memory and cpus in the configuration file, we recommend verifying the available memory and cpus on your system.
-Otherwise, exceeding the system's capacity may result in an error indicating that you requested more cpus than available or run out of memory.
+> Before setting memory and CPUs in the configuration file, we recommend verifying the available memory and CPUs on your system.
+Otherwise, exceeding the system's capacity may result in an error indicating that you requested more CPUs than available or run out of memory.

 > [!NOTE]
 > When running nf-core/airrflow with your own data, provide the full path to your input files under the filename column.

-We prepared the [samplesheet](https://github.com/nf-core/airrflow/tree/dev/docs/usage/bulk_tutorial/bulk_sample_code/metadata_pcr_umi_airr_300.tsv) and the [configuration file](https://github.com/nf-core/airrflow/tree/dev/docs/usage/bulk_tutorial/bulk_sample_code/resource.config) for this tutorial.
+We prepared the [samplesheet](https://github.com/nf-core/airrflow/tree/dev/docs/usage/bulk_tutorial/bulk_sample_code/metadata_pcr_umi_airr_300.tsv) and the [configuration file](bulk_tutorial/bulk_sample_code/resource.config) for this tutorial.
 If you run the pipeline locally, download both files to the directory where you intend to run nf-core/airrflow.

 ## Choosing the right protocol profile